lucianocheng/c-programming/README.md

 - Break out C tester into it's own repository.
 - Fix links in the lab / homework descriptions
 - Find `strings.c` for Lab 1 String Exercise
+- Find instructions for the Weather Database assignment (Part 2)
+- Link to homework solutions in github.